Jose Garcia-Orozco Gets Vice President Attention

 The recent graduate obtained a Bachelor’s degree in Accounting with double minors in Real Estate and Business Law.

-Garcia-Orozco has deferred EY’s job offer for 2024 because of the potential of attending graduate school.
+Garcia-Orozco has deferred EY’s job offer for 2024 because he will be pursuing a Master's in Accounting from Villanova University.

 RELATED CONTENT